spheten/soane/readme.md

 [![](https://img.shields.io/pypi/l/soane)][li]
 [![](https://img.shields.io/github/issues-raw/spheten/soane)][is]

 **Soane** (*Stephen's Old-Ass Note Engine*) is a command-line note manager, written and developed by Stephen Malone.
-Elevator pitch: it's a CLI made of CRUD for your TXTs.
+Elevator pitch: it's a CLI made of CRUD for all your TXTs.

-It's a deliberately simple system:
+Here's how it works:

 - **Your notes** are plaintext files kept in a single directory of your choosing.
 - **The configuration** is two easy environment variables.
-- **The commands** are braindead obvious and super handy.
+- **The commands** operate on those files in super handy ways.

-Why use this?
+Why do you need this?
 If you like text files but hate staring at the file manager, if you want to record information and actually find it later, if you have "summon terminal" bound to a keystroke, then Soane is for you.

 Installation
 ------------